 1. Froemming Park extension.
 This trail goes south from Drexel between 51st and 68th streets, to the Milwaukee County Sports Center.
 It is possible to continue south on 60th Street into Racine County.

 2. Southeast extension (not sure if there is an official name).
 This trail crosses Drexel a bit east of Howell.
 It follows a power line, then circles through a section of the Oak Creek Parkway to Nicholsen and Ryan Rd.
-South of Ryan road, it resumes following the power line to the county line (the current rebuilding of highway 100 will include an underpass for the trail).
-It forms a good route to the Racine County trails to Racine and south.
+South of Ryan road, it resumes following the power line to the Racine county line, passing under highway.
+It offers a good route to the Racine County trail.

 3. Lake Park/Lincoln Drive trails.
-A system of trails runs along the lake front from the Art Museum north to Lake Park (and south past the Summerfest grounds when there is no festival).
-On the east side of Lincoln Drive, trails run the entire distance.
-On the west side of the drive, the trail runs north from Bradford Beach.
+A system of trails runs along the lake front from the Art Museum north to Lake Park and south through Lake Shore State Park past the Summerfest grounds.
+On the lake side of Lincoln Drive, trails run the entire distance.
+On the bluff side of the drive, the trail runs north from the road to the marina.
 A new bridge connects the east trail with the rail trail (see below) and Brady Street.
 There are also trails on the top of the bluff.

 4. East side rail line extension.
 From downtown at the lakefront to Estabrook Park, the Oak Leaf Trail follows a former Chicago and Northwestern rail road right of way.
-Rather than entering the park, this route continues on the rail right of way most of the distance to Hampton, where it connects to Wilson Drive.
+Rather than entering the park, this trail continues on the rail right of way most of the distance to Hampton, where it connects to Wilson Drive.
+Grants have been announced to connect this trail to the Borwon Deer trail using two different rights of way (see below).

 6. Brookfield Greenway trail connection.
-Connects proposed Brookfield trails to Oak Leaf Trail.
+Connects proposed Brookfield trails to Oak Leaf Trail (see Waukesha county notes).

 II.
 Other Trails in Milwaukee County

 A. Franklin trail.
-A unpaved trail that runs south from Rawson to St. Martins.
+An unpaved trail that runs south from Rawson to St. Martins.
 A branch connects to the Muskego Trail in Waukesha County.
+This forms part of the Milwaukee-Elkhorn route.

 B. Brown Deer trail.
-An unpaved trail that runs from the Ozaukee Interurban Trail south to Brown Deer Rd. and the old Brown Deer business district.
+An paved trail that runs from the Ozaukee Interurban Trail south to Brown Deer Rd and the old Brown Deer business district.
+This forms part of one branch of the Milwaukee-Door county route.

 III.
 City of Milwaukee bike routes.
 In the last few years Milwaukee has developed a system of signed routes on low traffic streets.
-(These are shown on the map in light green, as are on-road sections of the Oak Leaf Trail.)
 Since these routes are limited to the city, possible routes crossing political boundaries would not have been considered.
 Milwaukee is currently establishing bike lanes on a number of streets, both those on the official bike routes and others.
+Whenever possible, the map incorporates these.

 IV.
 Other routes.
 Milwaukee county offers a number of other routes that are good for biking.
 In some areas, there was a wealth of possible routes, so feasible routes were eliminated if nearby routes seemed better.
 In other areas, no route seemed desirable, particularly during rush hour.